whhopkins/FastSimNN/README.md

 # FastSimNN
 Fast simulation of detector response using ML

+December 1, 2018

-The program is designed to run on ANL ATLAS cluster.
+The program is designed to run on the ANL ATLAS cluster.
+Please send your comments to S.Chekanov (ANL)